transitland/transitland-processing-animation/blog/blogpost.md

 #### 1) Search by transit operator onestop_id

-To animate a particular transit operator, search for that operator's `onestop_id` using the [Transitland Feed Registery](https://transit.land/feed-registry/).
+To animate a particular transit operator, find that operator's `onestop_id` using the [Transitland Feed Registery](https://transit.land/feed-registry/).
 The `onestop_id` for BART, for example, is `o-9q9-bart`.

-Then, you can download the data and create an animation for that operator using *TransitFlow* with a single command line argument, such as:
+Then, you can download the data and create an animation for that operator with a single command line argument, such as:

 `python transitflow.py --date=2017-08-15 --name=bay_area --operator=o-9q9-bart`